 I have reflected on that moment for many years.
 I could’ve played a sport I loved in a position I was perfectly suited for but instead I spent all my days regretting my momentary decision not to step forward but to instead slink to the back.
 Thus, a seed was planted that generated what has turned out to be a lifelong interest in how coaches help us set expectations for ourselves and how those expectations can either limit or unleash our potential.

 This led me to study Psychology and Political Philosophy as an undergraduate at Kenyon College, followed by a year of intensive European Film Studies in Copenhagen, Denmark, where I came to view all of life through the lens of story.
-The unproduced screenplays I wrote all revolved around the themes of Identity and attempted to answer questions like, who are we?
+The unproduced screenplays I wrote all revolved around the themes of identity and attempted to answer questions like, Who are we?
 How do we become ourselves?
 How do we want to show up?
-After 10 tears of writing, studying and trying to produce my screenplay I ended up in Paris trying to raise the money.
+After 10 years of writing, studying and trying to produce my screenplay I ended up in Paris trying to raise the money to make my film.
 One night, completely broke, locked out of my hotel room, wandering around the Champs-Élysées at 3 in the morning I came to the realization that it was never going to happen, that I had failed in my attempts to make my movie.

-After working for a number of years as a store manager and community leader I became a certified as an Integral Coach by New Ventures West.
+After working for a number of years as a store manager and community leader I became certified as an Integral Coach by New Ventures West.
 I began offering executive and team coaching, and have worked with many extraordinary clients over the years.
 Instead of producing screenplays I now produce leaders.
-My vision for many years now has been to leverage the power of business to promote human flourishing by helping aspiring conscious leaders set expectations that unleash human potential.
+My vision for many years now has been to leverage the power of business so as to promote human flourishing.
+I do this by helping aspiring conscious leaders set expectations that unleash human potential.
 As a coach, instead of shaking my head and walking away, I ask, in a gentle but firm voice, why would you say that?
 And our coaching journey begins.